ZeusVS/gover/README.md

                Text file: default editor

 - 'R': Rename the current selection
+- '/': Search the main panel for specific text
+- 'n': Jump to next occurrence of the searchstring
+- 'N': Jump to previous occurrence of the searchstring

 - '~':  Go to your home directory
 - 'h':  Go to parent directory